02.01.2021

 • mail share link

-Blog post by Stephanie Jane Edwards, MCNC GIS Analyst & Digital Inclusion Liaison
+Blog post by Stephanie Jane Edwards, MCNC GIS Analyst & Digital Opportunities Liaison

-The National Digital Inclusion Alliance defines digital equity as "a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy, and economy."
-Digital equity is necessary for everyone to have full access to opportunities of civics and culture, healthcare, learning, employment, and essential goods and services.
+Digital opportunity is "a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy, and economy."
+Digital opportunities are necessary for everyone to have full access to civics and culture, healthcare, learning, employment, and essential goods and services.

-Digital inclusion refers to all the activities and efforts that remove barriers in order to create digital equity.
-Digital inclusion work includes, but is not limited to, broadband access development for rural communities as well as communities with unserved and underserved broadband access.
+Digital opportunity work includes, but is not limited to, broadband access development for rural communities as well as communities with unserved and underserved broadband access.

 The COVID-19 pandemic has created huge shifts and spikes in broadband-related needs.
 MCNC has come alongside North Carolina communities as we all navigate new challenges, disparities, needs, and opportunities.